MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dnssec-overview.md

 ---
-title: DNSSEC for DNS Server in Windows Server?
+title: What is DNSSEC on DNS Server in Windows Server?
 description: Learn about how Domain Name System Security Extensions (DNSSEC) adds security to the DNS protocol for DNS Server in Windows Server. ms.topic: overview ms.author: wscontent